vkbo/novelWriter/docs/source/usage_typography.rst

 before the automatic replacement occurred.

 In addition, "Figure Dash" is available.
 The Figure Dash is a dash that has the same width as the numbers of the same font, for most fonts.
-It helps to align numbers align nicely in columns when you need to use a dash in them.
+It helps to align numbers nicely in columns when you need to use a dash in them.

 Single and Double Quotes